Last updated on March 9th, 2017

 You can live (actually LIVE) through your own travels.
 No need to do it vicariously through others.

 I’ve had many people tell me over the years that they live vicariously through my travel photos that I post on Facebook (Like us on Facebook!).
 While that’s fine for people who have not chosen a life of travel and who don’t really want to leave the comfort of their own homes, it’s not fine for me.
 I want to live every day to the fullest and even though I can’t travel full time because of work, I want to use every second of my leave time going somewhere, seeing something and truly living.

 You will find yourself in hilarious, terrifying, awkward and just downright laughable situations that you will later realize where the times you felt the most alive in your entire life.

 When Nick & I were driving through Kruger National Park a few years ago in South Africa, we were in a rush to get out of the park before closing but got waylaid by a pack of elephants that were hanging out on the road, blocking our path.
 We ended up being 30 minutes past closing time and had to explain to the park rangers that the elephants made us do it.
 In Thailand, we were walking around Chiang Mai one afternoon in the sweltering heat and stopped to ask for directions from a local.
 While he was talking, Nick’s $5 cheapo sunglasses we bought to replace the nice ones he left at home started to literally melt off his face and fall in pieces to the ground.
 He somehow maintained a straight face as he intently listened to the directions, but I couldn’t keep from laughing.

-These are just a few of the benefits of traveling that I’ve realized over the years.
+These are just a few of the benefits of traveling the world that I’ve realized over the years.
 I know there are a million more intangible benefits that are impossible to convey.
 I hope, if anything, you’re inspired to travel more yourself and spread the joy that you received from your travels.